-See comments in EE report above.
+See comments in the notes for the EE report above.

 Conclusion about EE:

 As a general finding, the difference between tool-on gain and tool-off loss is not very large in almost all cases, which would indicate that the benefit of the tools in the base set is somewhat additive (which would also apply to intra template matching (for screen content) and bilateral filter.
 However, tool-off tests were not run for all tools.